 To capitalize on the energy efficiency you get from shades, you need to raise and lower them as necessary, depending on the time of day and time of year.
 But what if you’re not home, or simply busy?

-That’s where automated shades (as well as automated drapery or shutters) can help.
+That’s where motorized shades (as well as automated drapery or shutters) can help.

 Automated window treatments add convenience to your day to day, while making it easier to save energy.
 With PowerView® Automation, you can schedule your window treatments to move according to schedules you set.
 That way, they’ll be in the best positions to block heat loss when it’s cold or keep out harsh rays in the summer.
 And if you integrate your PowerView Hub with a compatible smart-home system, you can program your window treatments to adjust in response to light- and temperature-sensor commands sent from that system.